 Use solutions that are biodegradable.

-Hand soap is green seal certified which meets standards for reduced human and aquatic toxicity and reduced smog production potential.
+Hand soap is green seal certified.
+It meets standards for reduced human and aquatic toxicity and reduced smog production potential.

 No longer buy aerosol cleaning products.